Marathon Training: What Is Zone 2 / Endurance?

 Purpose: Endurance development

-Every session in this zone reinforces your aerobic capacity and energy efficiency.
+Every session in this zone reinforces your aerobic capacity and energy efficiency and helps you stay strong across long stretches of running

 Why Zone 2 Matters in Marathon Training

 Zone 2 builds the base that makes everything else possible.
 It strengthens your heart, improves fat metabolism and builds muscle endurance.
-Training in this zone will make long efforts feel easier and increase your ability to hold effort under pressure.
+Training in this zone makes long efforts feel easier and increases your ability to hold steady effort under pressure.
+It is the zone where marathon fitness grows the most and the zone that supports every harder session in your plan.

 Top Benefits of Zone 2 Training:

-Teaches your body to burn fat as fuel and conserve carbohydratesIncreases Mitochondrial Efficiency
+Improves Fat Utilization: Teaches your body to burn fat as fuel and conserve glycogen

 Zone 2 is not easy mileage.
-It is intelligent mileage that creates the stage for hard efforts.
+It is intelligent mileage that creates the stage for hard efforts and gives you the foundation to train consistently through a full marathon build.

 When to Use Zone 2 in Your Plan

 Zone 2 should make up the majority of your training.
-It belongs in long runs, aerobic efforts and recovery tabbed sessions.
+It belongs in long runs, aerobic efforts and recovery sessions.
+This is the zone that lets you accumulate meaningful mileage while staying fresh enough to handle the key workouts in your week.
+When used consistently it builds the durability and rhythm you need for marathon training.

 Best Uses for Zone 2:

-Zone 2 is where your mileage grows with purpose rather than fatigue.
+Zone 2 is where your mileage grows with purpose rather than fatigue and where your aerobic engine develops into something strong, steady and reliable for race day.

 Sample Zone 2 Sessions for Marathoners